axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

 <h1>Fiat Religions</h1>
  <ul>
-  <li>Zoroastrinism influenced Judaism.</li>
+  <li>Zoroastrianism influenced Judaism.</li>
   <li>Judaism influenced Christianity.</li>
   <li>Christianity and Judaism influenced Islam.</li>
  </ul>
- <p>These systems, starting with Zoroastrinism, installed an all powerful boss god at the top and declared all other religions (systems) heathen.
+ <p>These systems, starting with Zoroastrianism, installed an all powerful boss god at the top and declared all other religions (systems) heathen.
 In other words they became a separate systen,</p>
   <div class="_citation">
    <p>Systems are long-lasting, widespread and resilient.
 We can push back on them with effort, but over time, the system usually comes out ahead.</p>
    <p ID="_signature">Seth Godin</p>